Ground Truth: What Sexual Compulsivity Actually Is

 Trauma calibrates the nervous system toward survival.
 Hypervigilance raises baseline arousal; relief learning prioritizes whatever changes state fastest; avoidance learning limits safe intimacy practice.
 Sexual stimulation, being a rapid state shifter, becomes a preferred escape.
 When stress or isolation rises, sexual compulsivity activates.

-Once you identify which sensations and contexts echo past danger, you can introduce matched counter-signals of safety—predictable routines, sensory grounding, and precise boundaries—so arousal no longer equals alarm.
+According to Porges (2023), once you identify which sensations and contexts echo past danger, you can introduce matched counter-signals of safety—predictable routines, sensory grounding, and precise boundaries—so arousal no longer equals alarm.

 Attachment Patterns And The Intimacy Avoidance Paradox